Dynamic Priors in Bayesian Optimization for Hyperparameter Optimization: Limitations and Future Work

-However, while our empirical evaluation considers different kinds of user priors, they are generated synthetically.
-Future work should focus on expanding the types of priors supported, carrying out user studies, and developing improved rejection mechanisms, for example, by evaluating prior-based configurations.
-Additionally, analyzing the effect of different surrogate models on prior handling in detail and extending \tool to multi-fidelity optimization similar to~\cite{mallik-neurips23a} are worth exploring.
-Lastly, we aim to enhance \tool with explainable AI (XAI) and large language models (LLMs) to support more transparent, user-friendly, low/no-code interfaces, fostering more intuitive collaboration between users and HPO approaches.
+As in the related literature \citep{hvarfner-iclr22a, mallik-neurips23a, dblp-hvarfner-iclr24a, seng-automlconf25a}, while our empirical evaluation considers different kinds of user priors, they remain syntactically generated.
+Future work should focus on expanding the types of priors supported and on considering priors from different sources.
+Additionally, analyzing the effect of different surrogate models on prior handling in detail and extending \tool to multi-fidelity optimization, similar to the surrogate-free approach by~\citet{mallik-neurips23a}, is worth exploring.
+Lastly, directions for future work include enhancing \tool with explainable AI (XAI) and large language models (LLMs) to automatically create priors and support more transparent, user-friendly, low/no-code interfaces, fostering more intuitive collaboration between users and HPO approaches.